-- 1. Select the issue or group of issues in the Issues view, see "About Viewing Analysis Results" on page 39. - 2.
-In the Issue Auditing view, read the abstract on the Audit tab.
-This abstract provides high-level information about the issue, such as the analyzer that found the issue.
+2. Read the abstract on the Audit tab, which provides high-level information about the issue, such as the analyzer that found the issue.

-For example, Command Injection (Input Validation and Representation, dataflow) indicates that this issue that the Dataflow Analyzer detected, is a Command Injection issue in the Input Validation and Representation kingdom.
+For example, Command Injection (Input Validation and Representation, Data Flow) indicates that this issue that the Dataflow Analyzer detected, is a Command Injection issue in the Input Validation and Representation kingdom.

-- 3. Click the More Information link to get more details about the issue. - 4.
-On the Audit tab, specify an Analysis value for the issue to represent your evaluation.

-5. Specify values for any custom tags defined by your organization.
+- 3. Click the Details tab to see more details about the issue. - 4.
+On the Audit tab, select an analysis value for the issue to represent your evaluation. - 5.
+Specify values for any custom tags defined by your organization.